 Darryl enjoys all outdoor activities such as, hunting, fishing and horse packing and backcountry camping.

-Upon completing his post-secondary studies, he became employed with the Community and Economic Development department with the Whitefish Lake First Nation.
-His role involved community development, small business planning, and First Nation business development including Oil and Gas.
-Sandy was first elected to council in 1996 and has served 18 consecutive years for the Nation.
-Sandy has been involved and has served with many regional, provincial, and national organizations and boards which have included:
+Upon completing his post-secondary studies, he became employed within the Community and Economic Development department with Whitefish Lake First Nation.
+His primary roles involved community development, small business planning, and First Nation economic and business development including the Oil and Gas sector.

 - St. Paul Chamber of Commerce